 If you are in a violent domestic relationship and need help seeking safety, the lawyers of Younce, Vtipil, Baznik & Banks can assist you today.
 Our family law team includes men and women committed to helping victims of domestic abuse.
 A domestic violence lawyer from our offices in Raleigh, N.C., can help you seek a protective order and refer you to local organizations that can offer further assistance, such as immediate safe shelter.

-Contact a lawyer for abuse victims in Raleigh at 919-661-9000 or at our office on Lake Boone Trail at Exit 6 of the I-440 beltline in Raleigh.
+Contact a Raleigh domestic abuse lawyer at 919-661-9000 or at our office on Lake Boone Trail at Exit 6 of the I-440 beltline in Raleigh.
 We offer you the opportunity to sit with us confidentially and go over the facts of your case in a free, no-obligation initial consultation.

 Types of Domestic Violence Cases in North Carolina